No, all registered voters may cast a ballot during the early voting period at the registrar of voters

 - voting or attempting to vote more than once at an election;

-- offering money or anything of apparent present or prospective value or use, directly or indirectly, or engage in any form of intimidation to influence the action or encourage inaction of any election official with regard to the duties of his or her office;
+- offering money or anything of apparent present or prospective value or use, directly or indirectly, or engage in any form of intimidation to influence the action or encourage inaction of any election official with regard to the duties of their office;

 - disobeying any lawful instruction of the registrar, deputy registrars, commissioners or a law enforcement officer assisting at the early voting location or without lawful authority, obstructing, hindering or delaying any voter on his way to or while returning home from any early voting location where an election is held or impede a voter from entering or exiting an early voting location;